liu7d7/shdr/README.md

   <img width="160px" src="https://raw.githubusercontent.com/pleasegivesource/glsland/master/shdr/code-edit.svg"/>
 </p>

-# GLSLand
+# GLSL Editor

-GLSLand is a GLSL editor for the desktop written using OpenTK and C#.
+This is a GLSL editor for the desktop written using OpenTK and C#.
 It's a work in progress, but it's already pretty usable.

 ## Features